 We attempted to model the decline in solute evolution observed since 1994-95 by assuming that these data represented a sustainable exponential decrease in available solute.
 The results are presented in Figure 1, where experimentally derived, and calculated, data points are overlain by the curve of best fit.
 Year 0 corresponds to 1982-83, and year 40 to 2023-24.
+Figure 1 includes data for 1997-98 and 1998-99, which were not available for the original report (leGras & Klessa 1997a).
+The two additional points fit adequately on the original curve, though the 1998-99 inflow is larger than expected.
+This may be due to that Wet Season having the highest precipitation (1891 mm) of the period under review.
+This could have led to abnormal mobilisation of solutes, including flushing of material usually entrained within the rock mass during less severe seasonal conditions.

 Figure 1.
-Actual (years 0-14) and predicted (years 15-40) solute loss from the RP4 WRD
+Actual (years 0-16) and predicted (years 17-40) solute loss from the RP4 WRD